DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 <img src="{{'/assets/2021-07-27/new-password.png' | absolute_url }}" alt="KeePassXC new password screen" />

 Fill in the form.
 All of the fields are optional.
 You can have KeePass generate a random password for you by clicking the the icon on the right side of the password field that looks like one of the dice from Monopoly.
-Don't forget to fill in the URL field; KeePassXC needs that to so it can autofill your password in the browser.
+Don't forget to fill in the URL field; KeePassXC needs that so it can autofill your password in the browser.
 When you're done, click OK.

 ### Logging in